MahdiyarTaghavi/miniature-system/README.md

-# miniature-system
+# IMDB implementation
-#This a simple implementation of IMDB with  relational DBMS, postgre sql for my university database course.
+This is a simple implementation of IMDB with  relational DBMS, postgre sql for my university database course.